-The Heirloom Collective, Inc. is committed to being compliant with all regulations outlined in 935 CMR 500.000 et. seq. ("the Regulations") and any other requirements or sub-regulatory guidance issued by the Massachusetts Cannabis Control Commission ("CNB") or any other regulatory agency.
+The Heirloom Collection, Inc. ("THC") is committed to being compliant with all regulations outlined in 935 CMR 500.000 and 935 CMR 502.000 et. seq. ("the Regulations") and any other requirements or sub-regulatory guidance issued by the Massachusetts Cannabis Control Commission ("CNB" or "the Commission") or any other regulatory agency.

-To provide clear and concise instructions for THC employees regarding the qualifications for employment and agent training that are in compliance with the Regulations.
+To provide clear and concise instructions for THC employees regarding the Maintenance of Financial Records that are in compliance with the Regulations.

-The purpose of this policy is to outline the responsibilities of the Company, the Company's management team and Agents to ensure specific, methodical, and consistent compliance of the Regulations and to ensure that we only hire qualified Marijuana Establishment Agents and that our training process and curriculum are in compliance with all regulations and laws.
+The purpose of this policy is to outline the responsibilities of the Company, the Company's management team and Agents to ensure specific, methodical, and consistent compliance of the Regulations and to ensure that our financial records are maintained in a compliant manner in compliance with all regulations and laws.